darkwire/darkwire.io/readme.md

 ## File Transfer

-Files are not transferred over the wire-only the file name and extension.
-Darkwire encodes documents into base64 using [btoa](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/btoa) and is encrypted the same way chat messages are.
+Darkwire encodes documents (up to 1MB) into base64 using [btoa](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/btoa) and is encrypted the same way chat messages are.

 1. When a file is "uploaded", the document is encoded on the client and the server recieves the encrypted base64 string.
 2. The server sends the encrypted base64 string to clients in the same chat room.
-3. Clients recieving the encrypted base64 string then decrypts the string, then decodes the base64 string using [atob](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/atob).
+3. Clients recieving the encrypted base64 string then decrypts and decodes the base64 string using [atob](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/atob).

 ## Sockets & Server